 As of the Calculation Date, the Manager will calculate the Return and the Trust shall pay to Unitholders their proportionate share of the Return based upon the number of Units held and the number of days within the applicable calendar quarter that the Units were issued and outstanding.
 The Return shall become payable on the Calculation Date, however, in respect of the first three calendar quarters of a year, the Unitholders' proportionate share of the Return will be paid by the 15th day of the month following the Calculation Date for such calendar quarter, and in respect of the fourth quarter of a year the Unitholders' proportionate share of the Return will be paid by March 31 of the year following the Calculation Date for such calendar quarter.
-As defined in the Glossary, "Return" means, in respect of the Unitholders, a distribution in an amount equal to 80% of the aggregate of Net Income and Net Realized Capital Gains.
+Although the Return for the fourth quarter is payable by March 31 of the year following the Calculation Date, the Trust now generally intends to pay 75% of the estimated fourth quarter Return in early January and the remaining 25% of the fourth quarter Return in March.